THE-VIP-BOY-OP/VIP-USERBOT/README.md

 - Open Heroku and creat any app for get run console button

-1. Go to run console in heroku
+1. Click on More button & Go to run console in heroku

 2. Give command python3 hell_string.py